COVID-19 (2019 Novel Coronavirus)

 Additional Information for NHH Patients, Families and Visitors

 As COVID-19 continues to evolve, hospitals, paramedics, primary care, public health units and other partners are working together to ensure safe practices in our communities.
 The Public Health Agency of Canada continues to identify the risk to Canadians as high, with an increased risk of more severe outcomes from COVID-19 for older people (age 65+), people with underlying medical conditions (e.g. heart or chronic lung disease), and individuals with compromised immune systems.
-Locally, the HKPR District Health Unit has confirmed that COVID-19 is now spreading in the community.
-NHH appreciates that many may have questions.
+Locally, the HKPR District Health Unit has confirmed that COVID-19 is present in the community, with a total of 25 confirmed cases identified to date among Northumberland residents (as of July 30, 2020).
 In addition to recommending the provincial information and related links on Ontario’s COVID website, NHH continues to update the following News and Frequently Asked Questions section to further support local information sharing.